troii/Rudeltippen/README.md

 Password: admin
 E-Mail: admin@foo.bar

 Changing of this credentials is mandatory!
+You can change your credentials under "My Profile".

 ### Step 6